SNAP Benefits in Alabama: How to Apply and Qualify

 Special SNAP Services in Alabama

-Alabama offers special SNAP services for certain situations, including disaster relief and support for seniors and children.
-Here are some programs you might qualify for.
+Alabama offers special SNAP services for specific situations, like disasters or for households with seniors.
+Here are some programs that might be available to you.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)